daditsan/vim-config/README.md

 ## Prerequisites

 1. **Install Vim**:
    Ensure that you have Vim installed on your system.
-It's mostly pre-built in every systems but you can also download it from the official [Vim website](https://www.vim.org/download.php), or install it using your system's package manager.
+    It's mostly pre-built in every systems but you can also download it from the official [Vim website](https://www.vim.org/download.php),</br>
+    or install it using your system's package manager.
    - For **Ubuntu/Debian**:
      ```bash
      sudo apt install vim
      ```
    - For **macOS** (via Homebrew):
      ```bash
      brew install vim
      ```

-2. **Install vim-plug** (Plugin Manager):
+3. **Install vim-plug** (Plugin Manager):
-   This configuration uses [vim-plug](https://github.com/junegunn/vim-plug) as the plugin manager.
+   This configuration uses [vim-plug](https://github.com/junegunn/vim-plug) as the plugin manager.</br>
    To install vim-plug, run the following command:
    ```bash
    curl -fLo ~/.vim/autoload/plug.vim --create-dirs \
    https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
    ```

-3. **Recommended** Install **Node.js**:
+4. **Recommended** Install **Node.js**:
-   This is optional configuration uses [node.js](https://nodejs.org/en) it's required to use Prettier in Vim.
+   This is optional configuration uses [node.js](https://nodejs.org/en) it's required to use Prettier in Vim.</br>
    To install Node.js, download it from it's official website or click [here](https://nodejs.org/en/download/).

-4. **Recommended** Install **prettier** (Code Formatter):
+5. **Recommended** Install **prettier** (Code Formatter):
-   This is optional configuration uses NPM to install. [prettier](https://prettier.io/) **Make sure you have node.js installed** check by running this command:
+   This is optional configuration uses NPM to install. [prettier](https://prettier.io/)</br>
+  **Make sure you have node.js installed** check by running this command:
 ```bash
 node -v
 ```
 and check your NPM (Node Package Manager) version.
-By default NPM is bundled inside Node.js installation.
+By default NPM is bundled inside Node.js installation.</br>
 Check by running this command:
 ```bash
 npm -v
 ```